 My name is Alex Wilding.
 I’m a baby-boomer from the English Midlands, where I was given a good education that led to an MA from Oxford.
 Mind you, I only just passed, as the whole education was aimed at creating industrial managers, which was not where I wanted to go.
 Perhaps I should have changed courses (like Freda Bedi did in her day), but courage failed me.

 I was drawn towards Buddhism in tiny steps.
 When I was four years old I proclaimed that Chinese music was my favourite kind, a fact that I now find seriously difficult to explain.

-As soon as I was able, I devoured every book I could find about things mystical, mysterious and, in particular, “oriental”.
+If I remember correctly, the very first thing that went “ping” in my mind, so that I knew that I had to learn more about it was a copy of “Secret Tibet” by Fosco Maraini, which I borrowed from Solihull Public Library, probably in 1963.
+Soon I devoured every book I could find about things mystical, mysterious and, in particular, “oriental”.
 I spent a lot of time among the shelves two thirds of the way towards the back of the basement of the Midland Educational by New Street Station, Birmingham (corner of Lower Temple Street).
 Many, many hours went by in Birmingham Reference Library.

 Over time I saw that Buddhism was the way to go.
 I was drawn to the crystal clear core combined with the glorious ornamentation of special methods.

 Getting into it properly

 In 1974, while staying at what was then called Kham Tibetan House, I formally became a Buddhist (“took refuge”) with Lama Chime Rinpoche.
 Since then I have been fortunate enough to also receive teachings from quite a number of other, mostly Kagyu or Nyingma teachers, high and low*.